microsoft/AL-Go/Actions/DownloadProjectDependencies/README.md

 If a dependency project isn't built in the provided build mode, then the artifacts from the default mode will be used.

 ### projectsDependenciesJson
-A JSON-formatted object that maps a project to an array of its dependencies
+A JSON-formatted object that maps a project to an array of its dependencies.

-### destinationPath
-Path where to download the artifacts

 ## Outputs
 ### DownloadedApps: